ZEZE1020/ubucon-workshop/README.md

 ## Welcome!
 Karibu!

-This hands-on workshop will guide you through building a secure, production-grade development environment.
+This hands-on workshop will guide you through building a secure, development environment.
 You'll learn industry best practices for container security, secrets management, and network policies.

 **Works on:** Windows (WSL2), Linux (Ubuntu/Debian/Fedora), and macOS

 **By the end of this workshop, you will:**
 - Set up a local Kubernetes cluster (K3s)
-- Implement GitOps-friendly secrets encryption with SOPS and age
+- Implement GitOps-friendly secrets  with SOPS and age
 - Build minimal-attack-surface containers using Canonical Chiseled images
-- Apply Zero Trust network policies with Cilium eBPF
+- Apply network policies with Cilium eBPF
 - Visualize network traffic and security events with Hubble

 ## Choose Your Path